haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 ## The project Wood Catalog

-Wood Catalog API project is a web api developed with mainly with .NET 8, Docker, Redis.
+Wood Catalog API project is a web api developed mainly with .NET 8, Docker, Redis.

 It was developed as a Proof of Concept (POC) following good practices of modern software development (as per june 2024).

 Some key aspects:
+ - easy to run using docker
- - RESTful as much as possible
+ - the API itself is RESTful as much as possible
- - easily to run using docker
- - Swagger was used a documentation and presentation layer
+ - Swagger was used for documentation and presentation layer
+ - JWT bearer token for authentication

 ### User stories

 This project was developed keeping in mind the following user stories:

 - As not a user of the system, I want to register myself, so that I have a login and password
-- As an user already registered in the system, I want to login, so that I have a token that can allow me to access restricted endpoints
+- As an user already registered in the system, I want to login, so that I have a token that allow me to access restricted endpoints
-- As a logged in user with a token, I want to add, get, update and delete wood types from the system, so that I can managed timbers
+- As a logged in user with a token, I want to add, get, update and delete wood types in the system, so that I can manage timbers

 ### Architecture

-This project was conceived keeping in mind a Domain Driven Design (also known as "Hexagonal Architecture").
+This Web API solution was conceived keeping in mind a Domain Driven Design (also known as "Hexagonal Architecture").

 In practice, this means there is a "central project" that provides all the entities, C# interfaces and of course encapsulate the main business logic.

 Here are all the projects provided in this solution: